waffle-iron/docs/source/cassandra.rst

 2. Incremental - Each table is querying with lower and upper bounds to extract deltas.

 In incremental mode the column used to identify new or delta rows has to be provided.
 This column must be of CQL Type Timestamp.
+Due to
-Due to Cassandra's and CQL restrictions this should be a primary key or part of a composite primary keys.
+Cassandra's and CQL restrictions this should be a primary key or part of a composite primary keys.
 ALLOW\_FILTERING can also be supplied as an configuration.

-.. note:: TimeUUIDs are convert to strings.
+.. note:: TimeUUIDs are converted to strings.
 Use the `UUIDs <https://docs.datastax.com/en/drivers/java/2.0/com/datastax/driver/core/utils/UUIDs.html>`__ helpers to convert to Dates.

 Source Connector QuickStart
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To see the basic functionality of the Source connector we will start
-with the Bulk import mode.
+To see the basic functionality of the Source connector we will start with the Bulk import mode.

 Test data
 ^^^^^^^^^

-Once you have installed and started Cassandra create a table to extract
-records from.
-This snippet creates a table called orders and inserts 3
+Once you have installed and started Cassandra create a table to extract records from.
+This snippet creates a table called
-rows representing fictional orders or some options and futures on a
+ orders and inserts 3 rows representing fictional orders or some options and futures on a trading platform.
-trading platform.

 Start the Cassandra cql shell